 Miscommunication or the lack of communication frustrates employees.
 Even bad news needs good communication.
 You don’t want your employees to draw their own conclusions in the absence of your communication.

-he newer generation of managers also places a lot of emphasis on remote working.
+The newer generation of managers also places a lot of emphasis on remote working.
 They have no problems allowing their teams some degree of flexibility.
-Flexibility goes a long way to forging a positive employer-employee relationship.
+Flexibility goes a long way toward forging a positive employer-employee relationship.
 This, in turn, leads to lower employee turnover.